A fist full of throttle

 Leaving Kochi on day four of my tour the weather is perfect.

-Huge ride planned for today if all my chosen roads are open.
 First up a unexpected find.
 I was riding beside a dam merely to avoid the main road with no knowledge of it being anything special but the scenery was amazing.

 After here I made my way to a mountain road that is known as UFO road.
 The name is just a bit of local marketing, suggesting you are so high and remote that you might see a UFO – or something like that.
-I tried to ride this previously but it is often closed for repairs.

 Narrow switchbacks on the way up then a narrow road that hugs the mountain side as you ascend even further.
 Hard to photograph and there is some film company up here today with about 20 police telling people to move on.
 I stop anyway until I am directed to leave, who knows when I may pass this way again on a clear day like this.